 Annual precipitation in the Beaumont area since 1888 is shown on Figure 4.
-The long-term mean annual precipitation in Beaumont is about 18 inches.
+The long-term mean annual precipitation in Beaumont is just under 18 inches.
 This figure depicts the variable nature of precipitation.
-If the approximately 120 years of records, the precipitation in 50 years has exceeded the average, while 70 years have been relatively dry as compared to the average.
-The figure shows several periods-1897-1904, 1948-1952, 1960-1965, 1986-1992, 1999-2002, and 2005-2009-with multiple consecutive dry years.
-The figure shows that 2007 and 2009 were among the driest on record in Beaumont (and in fact in all of Southern California), while 2010 was one of the wettest and 2011 was below normal.
+Of the approximately 125 years of records, the precipitation in 50 years has exceeded the average, while 75 years have been relatively dry as compared to the average.
+The figure shows several periods-1897-1904, 1948-1952, 1960-1965, 1986-1992, 1999-2002; and 2005-2009-with multiple consecutive dry years.
+The figure shows that 2007 and 2009 were among the driest on record in Beaumont (and in fact in all of Southern California), while 2010 was one of the wettest and 2011 and 2012 were below normal.
+The figure indicates that, since 1999, there have been only three years that met or exceeded the long-term average rainfall.
 Data presented are for Beaumont because the National Weather Service's official weather station in the region is located in Beaumont.